 How Much Naptime Does your Child Need?

 Children differ in their sleep needs, some needing more or less than shown here – but what follows is a general guide that applies to most of them.
 Even if your child’s sleep hours add up to the right amount, his or her behavior tells you more than any chart possibly could.
 When in doubt – always try for a nap, since even a period of quiet time can help a child feel more refreshed.
+But before you do try that out, you must buy mattress online and ensure that your child gets all the comfort it needs, before making your own chart.

 Average Hours of Daytime and Nighttime Sleep